Malachifullerton/frontend_mentor_project_qrcode/README.md

 ### Useful resources

-- [resource 1](https://www.youtube.com/watch?v=lkDrG7G77Fg) - This helped me with using new fonts in css.
-I really liked the pattern .
-- [ resource 2](https://www.youtube.com/watch?v=P_vkS4UJNDk) - This is an amazing article which helped me  understand the basics of css media queries.
+- [ resource 1](https://www.youtube.com/watch?v=P_vkS4UJNDk) - This is an amazing article which helped me  understand the basics of css media queries.
 I'd recommend it to anyone still learning this concept.

 ## Author